Ammayi Bagundi

 Ammayi Bagundi is a 2004 Indian Telugu-language film directed by Balasekaran, starring Sivaji and Meera Jasmine (in her Telugu debut).
 The music was scored by Srilekha and produced by Dega Deva Kumar Reddy.
-It is a remake of the Tamil film Parthiban Kanavu (2003).
-This movie was dubbed into Malayalam as Manjupeyyum Munpe.
+It is a remake of the Tamil film Parthiban Kanavu (2003) and was successful at the box office.
+It was eventually dubbed into Malayalam as Manjupeyyum Munpe.

 Plot

 Shiva is a marketing executive.
 His parents want him to get married but he does not believe in an arranged marriage and waits for a girl he likes.
 One day, Shiva sees a girl and is immediately attracted to her.
 He follows her and finds her office location.
 He sees her every day while she is on the way to her office.
 Also, Shiva learns that her tastes and interests match his and starts to love her.

 Meanwhile, Shiva's parents decide to get him married to a well-reputed contractor's daughter and force him to meet her.
 He goes to meet the girl without any interest.
 However, to his surprise, the girl, Sathya, is the one he admires.
 Shiva feels happy.

 Shiva and Sathya get married.
 On the way back to their home, Shiva finds the girl in the same place where he has seen her before daily.
 He is surprised when he realises that Sathya is the lookalike of the girl whom he loved.
 Shiva visits the girl's office and enquires about her.
 He learns that the other girl's name is Janani and she has come for a project temporarily.
 Also, Shiva starts maintaining distance from his wife as he finds her interests are different from his.
 He is more responsible and she understands that her husband is confused and tolerates his behaviour.
 Shiva's friend, Dada Giri, advises him to accept Sathya as his wife and to forget Janani.
 Slowly, Shiva starts understanding his wife.
 But to everyone's surprise, Janani comes to stay in a flat opposite Shiva's.
 Sathya meets Janani and is surprised to see her look alike.